Transportation in Washington, D.C.

 Washington, D.C. has a number of different modes of transportation available for use.
-Commuters have a major influence on travel patterns, with only 28% of people employed in Washington, D.C. commuting from within the city, whereas 33.5% commute from the nearby Maryland suburbs, 22.7% from Northern Virginia, and the rest from Washington, D.C.,'s outlying suburbs.
+Commuters have a major influence on travel patterns, with only 28% of people employed in Washington, D.C. commuting from within the city, whereas 33.5% commute from the nearby Maryland suburbs, 22.7% from Northern Virginia, and the rest from Washington, D.C.'s outlying suburbs.

 Commuting

 Washington, D.C., has the second-highest percentage of public transit commuters in the United States, behind only New York City.

 Commuters have a major influence on travel patterns in Washington, D.C.
 671,678 people are employed in Washington, D.C., with only 28% commuting from within the city.
 18.7% of people working in Washington, D.C., commute from Prince George's County, Maryland, and 14.8% from Montgomery County, Maryland.
 13.2% come from Fairfax County, Virginia, 6% from Arlington County, Virginia, and 3.5% from Alexandria, Virginia.
 Smaller numbers of commuters come from the outer suburbs, including 2.4% from Anne Arundel County, Maryland, and 2.3% from Prince William County, Virginia, 1.6% from Charles County, Maryland, 1.3% from Howard County, Maryland, and 1% from Loudoun County, Virginia.
 Of the 260,000 Washington, D.C. residents that were employed as of 2000, 24% commute to jobs in Montgomery, Prince George's, Fairfax, and Arlington Counties, as well as Alexandria.
-Of those that work in Washington, D.C., 44.8% drive alone to work, 21.2% take Metro, 14.4% carpool/slug, 8.8% use Metrobus, 4.5% walk to work, 2.7% travel by commuter rail, and 0.6% ride their bicycle to work.
-Of the households in Washington, D.C., 35.4% do not own a car.
+Of those that work in Washington, D.C., 29% drive alone to work, 27% work from home, 14% take Metro, 11% walk to work, 8% take the bus, 4% carpool/slug, 3% ride their bicycle to work, and 1% travel by rail.
+Of the households in Washington, D.C., 36% do not own a car.